San Diego Gas & Electric: Interconnections

-Early history
+History

+Founding

+In 1881, power first came to the city of San Diego in the form of gas-lit street lamps.
+The San Diego Gas Company, a newly formed partnership of eight local businessmen, supplied the gas for the lamps, which were located on Fifth Street in downtown.

+The city's first incandescent lighting was provided by a small plant at India and Kalmia Streets.
+It was installed in 1888 to power the city's first electric streetcar, built that year by the Electric Rapid Transit Street Car Company.

-Henry H. Jones, a civil, construction and electrical engineer, came to San Diego in 1910 as vice president and manager of the San Diego Consolidated Gas & Electric Company and became president shortly thereafter.
+Henry H. Jones, a civil, construction, and electrical engineer, came to San Diego in 1910 as vice president and manager of the San Diego Consolidated Gas & Electric Company and became president shortly thereafter.

 Henry Harrison Jones was born in Reading, Pennsylvania, March 31, 1874, son of Richard Hall and Ellen (Hughes) Jones.
 After graduating from high school in 1890 he was a bookkeeper at the Second National Bank, then entered Lehigh University to pursue a technical course.
-He graduated as a Civil Engineer in 1897, then for a year was a draftsman and assistant engineer for the Chicago, Peoria and St. Louis Railroad Company in Springfield, Illinois, then a member of the general engineering staff of the Pennsylvania Railroad at Philadelphia until 1899, when he again went west.
+He graduated as a Civil Engineer in 1897, then for a year was a draftsman and assistant engineer for the Chicago, Peoria, and St. Louis Railroad Company in Springfield, Illinois, then a member of the general engineering staff of the Pennsylvania Railroad at Philadelphia until 1899, when he again went west.
 Until 1903 he was in Chicago as an assistant engineer of the Chicago & Northwestern Railroad.
 For seventeen years his work was chiefly confined to traction and electric power engineering.
-He was general superintendent for the Springfield Railway & Light Company at Springfield, Illinois, until 1909, and before coming to San Diego was the manager of the Northern Idaho & Montana Power Company.
-In 1910 he accepted the post of vice president and manager of the San Diego Consolidated Gas & Electric Company.
+He was general superintendent for the Springfield Railway & Light Company in Springfield, Illinois, until 1909, and before coming to San Diego was the manager of the Northern Idaho & Montana Power Company.
+In 1905, the San Diego Gas and Electric Light Company was struggling to meet the demand for its services.
+The company was sold that year to a Chicago firm H.M.
+Byllesby & Company and renamed the San Diego Consolidated Gas and Electric Company.
+Included in the deal were the company's main assets: an electric generating plant with four steam-driven turbines, a gas treatment plant, thirty miles of electric lines, thirty-four miles of gas mains, and the accounts of exactly 3426 customers.
+Henry H. Jones, a civil, construction, and electrical engineer, came to San Diego in 1910 as vice president and manager of the San Diego Consolidated Gas & Electric Company and became president shortly thereafter.